 Analysis of the relationship between a number of climate indices and burned area revealed some correspondence with warmer (El Niño) and cooler (La Niña) periods with anomalies in fire occurrences in western Himalaya.
 Peaks in burned area were found to occur in some of El Niño years (e.g. 2005, 2006, 2016, and 2018) although there is some inconsistency which was also observed by Vadrevu et al. (2019) over the south and southeast Asia.
-The highest correspondence was found between the Niño-3.4 index whereas the Niño-4 and DMI a weak correspondence with fire intensity which has been attributed to regional affecting factors (Srivastava and Garg 2013).
+The highest correspondence was found between the Niño-3.4 index whereas the Niño-4 and DMI had a weak correspondence with fire intensity which has been attributed to regional affecting factors (Srivastava and Garg 2013).
 These findings are in line with the literature that the El Niño correlates with forest fires (Fuller and Murphy 2006; Skinner et al. 2006; Simard and Haines 1985) but in a different region.
 This tendency seems to be a response to the increase in fires favoured by the high temperature, deficit rainfall, and drought, which are also the crucial characteristics of El Niño years (Alencar et al., 2006).

-This study burned area and active fire data to investigate the spatial and temporal dynamics of fire western Himalaya The moderate spatial resolution of the fire observation (250 m and 500 m) may omit smaller and less intense fires that are more difficult to detect, particularly when burning under forest canopies (Pereira et al., 2004).
-Future investigations should assess the utility of higher spatial resolution burned area (e.g. from Sentinel-2) and active fire data (e.g. from VIIRS) to monitor landscape fire in the region to determine the level of omission when using moderate resolution data.
+This study used burned area and active fire data to investigate the spatial and temporal dynamics of fire activities and the role of the local meteorology and climate in these dynamics over western Himalaya.
+The moderate spatial resolution of the fire observation (250 m and 500 m) may omit smaller and less intense fires that are more difficult to detect, particularly when burning under forest canopies (Pereira et al., 2004).
+Future investigations should assess the utility of higher spatial resolution burned area (e.g. from Sentinel-2) and active fire data (e.g. from Visible Infrared Imaging Radiometer Suite) to monitor landscape fire in the region to determine the level of omission when using moderate resolution data.
 Higher spatial resolution meteorological data, currently to 1° (temperature) and 0.25° (precipitation), may improve understanding the impact of local meteorology on fire intensity and how this links with anthropogenic activity.
-The decadal LULC data is limited available that’s why the study was only used LULC of 2005 which could reduce the precision of categorical burn area segregation in extreme years.
+The decadal LULC data has limited availability that’s why the study was only used LULC of 2005 which could reduce the precision of categorical burn area segregation in extreme years.

 Conclusions